-- Information and Technology Policy
+Information and Technology Policy

-Angela Newell is a fellow at the Center for Politics and Governance at the LBJ School of Public Affairs and The Moody College of Communication, and a lecturer at the McCombs School of Business.
+Angela Newell is a fellow at the Technology and Information Policy Institute, a joint policy institute between The LBJ School of Public Affairs and The Moody College of Communication, and a lecturer at the McCombs School of Business.
 She leads Information Technology governance at The University of Texas at Austin.
 Her research focuses on understanding the innovation potential and outcomes of open data and the strategic implementation of technology in federated organizations.
 Newell is the author of the forthcoming book, The Information Public, from The University of Texas Press, is co-author of a successful National Science Foundation Science of Science and Innovation Policy grant and is an author in the book, The Internet in Everyday Life, edited by William Aspray and Barbara Hayes.